caesiumstudio/apporb/README.md

 ```
 npm run electron:build
 ```
-#### This is app will help you if you have questions like -
+#### This app will help you if you have questions like -
-- How can I get my iOS app connected with api?
+- How can I access my iOS apps connected with app connect api?
-- How to manage translations for app store apps?
+- How can I manage translations for my app versions?
 - How to add localized language app descriptions on app store?
-- How to translate App Store Keywords Into 20+ Languages With One Click
+- How to translate App Store Keywords Into 20+ Languages with one click
+- How to respond to customer reviews through app connect api.

 ### License type